 Yet in the three years since, the number of eighth-graders taking algebra has doubled.

 Applicants must have a bachelor’s degree, strong scores on the quantitative sections of the GRE or GMAT tests, programming experience, and a math background that includes linear algebra and other courses.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'algebra'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Medieval Latin, from Arabic al-jabr, literally, the reduction

 First Known Use: 1551See Words from the same year

 : a branch of mathematics that uses numbers and letters that represent numbers

-: a generalization of arithmetic in which letters representing numbers are combined according to the rules of arithmetic
+: a branch of mathematics in which symbols (as letters and numbers) are combined according to the rules of arithmetic